brisaAbrasadora/angular-assbook/README.md

 ## profile/me - profile/id

 Like in unit 1 project, this page will show an user’s profile information.
-If you don’t receive an id, show the current logged user, otherwise show the user with the id.
-Both routes will reuse the same component (profile-page).
+&nbsp;&nbsp;&nbsp;&nbsp;🩷 If you don’t receive an id, show the current logged user
+&nbsp;&nbsp;&nbsp;&nbsp;🩷 otherwise show the user with the id.
+&nbsp;&nbsp;&nbsp;&nbsp;🩷 Both routes will reuse the same component (profile-page).

-Show also a map (and a marker) with the user coordinates.
+&nbsp;&nbsp;&nbsp;&nbsp;🖤 Show also a map (and a marker) with the user coordinates.

-Show the edit (image, profile, password) buttons only if the profile is yours (logged user).
+&nbsp;&nbsp;&nbsp;&nbsp;🩷 Show the edit (image, profile, password) buttons only if the profile is yours (logged user).

-In this component, put also a link that will show the following:
+&nbsp;&nbsp;&nbsp;&nbsp;🖤 In this component, put also a link that will show the following:

-• User’s posts Will go to the /posts page but sending a query param named creator Example: `/posts?creator=49`
+• User’s posts
+🖤 Will go to the /posts page but sending a query param named creator Example: `/posts?creator=49`

-To send query parameters to a route in a link, use the queryParams attribute: `<a [routerLink]="['/posts']" [queryParams]="{ creator: user.id }">...</a>`
+🖤 To send query parameters to a route in a link, use the queryParams attribute: `<a [routerLink]="['/posts']" [queryParams]="{ creator: user.id }">...</a>`

 This link will generate the following route (example: the user id is 30): `/posts?creator=30`

-Use an `@Input()` in the posts-page component to get the value.
+🖤 Use an `@Input()` in the posts-page component to get the value.
 Keep in mind that this value is optional (maybe it’s not present).
 Also use a setter to control when the value changes because you could go from this page to the /posts route (top menu link), and Angular won’t reload the component because it’s the same route, so you must check in the setter if there’s a creator or not.

 `@Input({ transform: numberAttribute }) set creator(creator?: number) {
 // Check if there’s a creator value